How can I help you?

 Change spinner position

-Spinner position can be changed by modifying the position property of spinSettingsModel.
-By default, the spinner is positioned at the left of the ProgressButton.
-You can position it at the left, right, top, bottom, or center of the text content.
+Customize the spinner’s location relative to button content by modifying the position property in spinSettingsModel.
+By default, the spinner appears on the left side of the button text.
+Reposition it to left, right, top, bottom, or center based on your layout preferences.

 Change spinner size